-- Insert DVD into slot on front of player.
+- Insert DVD into player.
 DVD will begin to 'load' automatically.
 TV screen will typically show "READING" or "LOADING." - The DVD may load directly to the main title/ menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the NEXT button until you see the main menu screen. - When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or Play button on the remote or
+You may be able to skip previews if desired by pressing the 'Next Track' button until you see the main menu screen. - When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or PLAY buttons on the remote or